DS-100/DS-100.github.io/sp17/setup.md

 These instructions assume you have `apt-get` (Ubuntu and Debian).
 For other distributions of Linux, substitute the available package manager.

+1. You likely already know this if you're running Linux, but just in case: your terminal program allows you to type commands to control your computer.
+On Linux, you can open the Terminal by going to the Applications menu and clicking "Terminal".

 2. Install `wget`.
 This is a command-line tool that lets you download files / webpages at the command line.